rdegges/rdegges-blog/articles/2012/how-i-learned-to-program.md

 As a programmer, having a blog is a great way to practice writing.
 It's a great way to keep track of the things you learn, and help ensure you are always making progress.
-Through the process of writing about things, techincal things in particular, you'll greatly increase your knowledge on the subject.
+Through the process of writing about things, technical things in particular, you'll greatly increase your knowledge on the subject.

 For instance, if you're writing a CLI app that orders pizza through Dominos, it